PencilCode/jquery-turtle/README.md

   * An interactive turtle console in either Javascript or CoffeeScript.

 The plugin can also create a learning environment with a default turtle that is friendly for beginners.
-For example, the following is a complete CoffeeScript program that uses the default turtle to render a grid of sixteen colored polygons.
+The following is a complete CoffeeScript program that uses the default turtle to draw a grid of sixteen colored polygons.

 <pre>
   eval $.turtle() # create the default turtle